cparo/sparsestream/README.md

 which ends on a 4KiB boundary.

-The lack of sophistication in this encoder/decoder pair makes it very light on CPU and memory usage, and thus excellent pre-procesors for a more heavyweight compression method (like gzip or lzo) to reduce the amount of work that has to be done to produce a compact version of a disk image or other large file which is likely to contain a substantial amount of "empty" space.
+The lack of sophistication in this encoder/decoder pair makes it very light on CPU and memory usage, and thus an excellent pre-procesor for a more heavyweight compression method (like gzip or lzo) to reduce the amount of work that has to be done to produce a compact version of a disk image or other large file which is likely to contain a substantial amount of "empty" space.

+Part of the intent of this code is as an example for teaching c to developers unfamiliar with the language, using a practical but straightforward problem to make it easy to focus on the code and what it does.
+Because of this, more commentary is included than would be typical for an implementation of this sort of tool - it helps to explain what is going on and why things are done the way the are to someone who is not yet sufficiently familiar with the language to see this in the code itself.

 ### sparseencode
 Takes a file (or "-", to indicate stdin) as input and writes a sparse-encoded